krupkat/xpano/README.md

 ## Demo

-Checkout the demo on [YouTube](https://youtu.be/-TuKaO9gxsU).
+Check out the demo on [YouTube](https://youtu.be/-TuKaO9gxsU).
 This is how the app looks after importing a directory of 200 images.

 ![Main Xpano gui](misc/screenshots/xpano.jpg)